darkmoon-joker/django_control/README.rst

 0.3.2
 ~~~~~

 - Automatically redirect the main app url to the first dashboard.
+Thanks to @fabiocaccamo.

 0.3.1
 ~~~~~